lourkeur/yaru/README.md

 ## Installing

-Yaru Mixed is available in the [NUR] under `repos.lourkeur.yaru-mixed`.
+Yaru Classic is available in the [NUR] under `repos.lourkeur.yaru-classic`.

 When I get time to figure out snaps, I will offer one.
 Or a `.deb` if that turns out to be more appropriate.
 In the meantime, you will have to run `bootstrap.sh`.